Disclosure Requirements - Turkey

 Background and Legal Basis

-In order to comply with the legislation as mentioned above and, more generally, with applicable Turkish laws and regulations, customers entering into transactions in the Turkish market consent and are hereby deemed to consent to disclosure and to the appointment of CBL and/or its local custodian as their attorney-in-fact, under power of attorney to collect from CBL such information to be disclosed as is required by the issuer, regulator or other requesting party.
+In order to comply with the legislation as mentioned above and, more generally, with applicable Turkish laws and regulations, customers entering into transactions in the Turkish market consent and are hereby deemed to consent to disclosure and to the appointment of CBL and/or its local agent as their attorney-in-fact, under power of attorney to collect from CBL such information to be disclosed as is required by the issuer, regulator or other requesting party.
 Customers not willing to give this consent cannot hold such securities and/or financial instruments in their account with CBL.

 1. Disclosure related to tax:

 In the Turkish market, local brokers and other custodians must be aware of who has been appointed as the tax agent and permanent tax representative, when applicable.

-CBL, through its local custodian, shall perform such disclosure of this status to local counterparties or other parties upon request from such parties, including:
+CBL, through its local agent, shall perform such disclosure of this status to local counterparties or other parties upon request from such parties, including:

 - The tax ID (or, in the case of a Turkish resident individual, the Turkish national ID number) of the beneficial owner; and

-- Confirmation that, in the case of beneficial owners with NRIF status (that is, Non-Resident Investment Funds holding securities purchased before 1 January 2006), CBL’s local custodian acts as the permanent tax representative of the beneficial owner; and
+- Confirmation that, in the case of beneficial owners with NRIF status (that is, Non-Resident Investment Funds holding securities purchased before 1 January 2006), CBL’s local agent acts as the permanent tax representative of the beneficial owner; and

-- Confirmation that CBL’s local custodian is the subcustodian bank and acts as tax agent in relation to CBL account(s) opened with the local custodian.
+- Confirmation that CBL’s local agent is the subcustodian bank and acts as tax agent in relation to CBL account(s) opened with the local CSD (MKK).

-As long as CBL’s local custodian is appointed by the beneficial owner as permanent tax representative, such custodian is deemed responsible for the book-keeping of any investment fund’s portfolio, tax accounting responsibilities and the preparation of the legal tax declaration, as required under Turkish law.
-In addition, CBL’s local custodian would be entitled to contact any previous custodian to get full details of the transactions linked to the beneficial owner under the regime applicable to securities purchased before 1 January 2006, including, among other things, tax return papers already submitted to the tax office (as relevant).
+As long as CBL’s local agent is appointed by the beneficial owner as permanent tax representative, such agent is deemed responsible for the book-keeping of any NRIF's portfolio, tax accounting responsibilities and the preparation of the legal tax declaration, as required under Turkish law.
+In addition, CBL’s local agent would be entitled to contact any previous agent to obtain full details of the transactions linked to the beneficial owner under the regime applicable to securities purchased before 1 January 2006, including, among other things, tax return papers already submitted to the tax office (as relevant).